-- Show RAW and JPEG Pairs as Single Images Select (☐) this tool to display each pair of pictures shot in RAW + JPEG format as a single image in thumbnail and filmstrip views. - Show Sequences as Single Images Select () this tool to display each sequence of pictures shot using the Smart Photo Selector or in continuous release mode as a single image in thumbnail and filmstrip views.
+- Show RAW and JPEG Pairs as Single Images Select (☐) this tool to display each pair of pictures shot in RAW + JPEG format as - Select () this tool to display each pair of pictures shot in RAW + JPEG format as a single image in thumbnail and filmstrip views. - Show Sequences as Single Images - Select (this tool to display each sequence of pictures shot using the Smart Photo Selector or in continuous release mode as a single image in thumbnail and filmstrip views.